olly - Fotolia

 How can IT departments determine when they should use the serverless computing model and when to use other methods of building applications?

 Sharples: There are two threads here.
 One is maintaining the stuff we already have -- so, the app modernization.
-I certainly don't have the budget to be able to rewrite my existing applications just because a new thing's come along, but I do want to get some of the benefits of maybe containerization and DevOps automation.
+I certainly don't have the budget to be able to rewrite my existing applications just because a thing's come along, but I do want to get some of the benefits of maybe containerization and DevOps automation.
 So, containerizing those apps might be attractive.
 Breaking them down into microservices -- so, doing some kind of practical decomposition -- might be very attractive.
 That might increase my agility without having to do a massive rewrite.
 Sometimes you are going to be using traditional microservices; sometimes serverless will make sense.
 And whether serverless makes sense within that context is really going to come down to developer productivity and whether it fits that particular execution model.

 Rich Sharplessenior director of product management, Red Hat